-The video crosspoint card contains three jumper blocks, with pins 1 and 2 used for nonredundant chassis.
+The video crosspoint module contains three jumper blocks, with pins 1 and 2 used for non-redundant chassis.
 A redundant chassis will contain two crosspoint cards, with the pins moved to the 2 and 3 positions.
-When in this mode the crosspoint control module must reside in the right-hand (primary) slot, and no module can occupy the left-hand slot.
+When in this mode the crosspoint card must reside in the right-hand (primary) slot.